orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 // TODO: Compiles to a sequence of traversal checks?, and setting ops?, and arbitrary many of them make up a program.

----

-- `.all / .any` Difference in list of things parallel composed, or first ewuivalencinf them, then compose.
-Basically: compose on INITIAL vs - use .all func after separating from .any -.
-First calling equivalence on INITIAL (equivalence all in chain - separate in pairs, then equivalence - could be parallel) .
-Or basically this means sollidiving the selection.
-Then take that as a vertrx and compose with another

 ##### "Superpose in more detail"
 back & into.self